 IMPORTANT: Make sure the analog inputs are scaled properly—these are scaled to microns: 0 V = 0 µm, 10 V = 12700 µm.

 - You may need to create the local tags Number of AIs (constant), AI Scale Factor (constant), and x (temp).

 Modify Valve Group settings

-Modify Valve Group settings (usually not necessary; defaults are appropriate for most use cases).
+Set the Number of Valves tag in the Infra Recipe Storage database to match the number of Infra Cycle function blocks.
+Then, modify Valve Group settings (usually not necessary; defaults are appropriate for most use cases).

 - Navigate to PLC\Program Blocks\Infra Program Blocks\Infra Recipe Storage and find the Valve Group array.

 Integrate the Infra Cycle into the machine sequence.

 - Trigger the Start input (momentary-on) once the press is in the work/staking position; the InfraStake Modules are typically clamping the part in place.